Sakurazaka46: 2018–2020: Member departures and rebranding

-2020–present: Restarting as Sakurazaka46
+2020–present: Restarting as Sakurazaka4, 3rd Generation and 4th Generation

 Following their farewell concert on October 14, 2020, the group officially changed its name to Sakurazaka46.
 Their weekly variety show Keyakitte, Kakenai? was renamed to Soko Magattara, Sakurazaka?.
-Their first single under the new name, Nobody's Fault, was released on December 9.
-Only 14 members performed in the title track.
+Their first single under the new name, Nobody's Fault, was released on December 9, with only 14 members performing in the title track.
 Additionally, this single saw the creation of the "Sakura Eight", the eight members in the first two rows.
-Members featured on Sakura EIght appear in every B-side.
+Members featured on Sakura Eight appear in every B-side.
 "Nobody's Fault" was performed in the 71st NHK Kōhaku Uta Gassen.

-On January 4, 2021, Rina Matsuda replaced Akane Moriya as vice-captain of the group; Yūka Sugai remained as captain.
-On March 14, Matsudaira Riko left the group.
-On April 14, the 2nd single "Ban" was reIeased.
-In June, the group held a three day concert Backs Live, in which non-Sakura Eight members performed without the Sakura Eight, taking their positions.
+On January 4, 2021, Rina Matsuda replaced Moriya as vice-captain of the group; Sugai remained as captain.
+On March 14, Matsudaira Riko became the first second generation member to leave the group.
+On April 14, the 2nd single "Ban" was released.
+In June, the group held a three day concert called Backs Live, in which non-Sakura Eight members performed without the Sakura Eight, taking their positions.
 In July, Sakurazaka46 held their first joint concert with Hinatazaka46 (since Hinatazaka46's rename), W-Keyaki Fes 2021 at Fuji Q Highland.
-In October, Rika Watanabe and Akane Moriya announced departure from the group, and left on December 10 after their final concert.
-On November 9, Yūka Sugai left the group after their first Tokyo Dome concert as Sakurazaka46 and Rina Matsuda succeeded her as captain.
+In October, Moriya and Rika Watanabe announced their departures from the group, and left on December 19 after their final concert on December 10.
+On November 9, 2022, Sugai left the group after their first Tokyo Dome concert as Sakurazaka46 and Matsuda succeeded her as captain.

-Controversy
+On June 5, 2022, Sakurazaka46 announced the auditions for their third generation members, which were held from July to December 2022.
+11 members passed the auditions and 9 of them were revealed during January 2023.
+However, due to academic commitments, the remaining two members were revealed on March 1 and 2, 2023.

-In 2016, Keyakizaka46 was criticized by the Simon Wiesenthal Center for wearing outfits resembling the Schutzstaffel military uniforms of Nazi Germany at a concert.
-Sony Music responded with an official apology.
+On August 5, 2024, Sakurazaka46 announced the auditions for their fourth generation members.
+9 members passed the auditions and were revealed during April 2025.

 Members

 Since its founding, Sakurazaka46 has had a total of 70 members from five generations, including members from Hiragana Keyakizaka46 (now Hinatazaka46).
-30 of those members are still in the group.
+33 of those members are still in the group.

 If second generation members are marked with an asterisk (*), it means that they joined after the initial second generation members on February 15, 2020.